 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The Corporation's main credit risk relates to cash, due from Province and accounts receivable.
+The Corporation's main credit risk relates to cash, harmonized sales tax receivable, and accounts receivable.
 The Corporation's maximum exposure to credit risk is the carrying amounts of these financial instruments.
 The Corporation is not exposed to significant credit risk with cash because this instrument is held with a chartered bank.
-The Corporation is not exposed to significant credit risk related to its due from Province and accounts receivable as these amounts are due primarily from the Province of Newfoundland and Labrador and the Federal Government.
+The Corporation is not exposed to significant credit risk related to its harmonized sales tax receivable as this amount is due from the Federal Government.
+The Corporation is not exposed to significant credit risk with its accounts receivable as it is composed of bank interest receivable which is not a significant credit risk because of their nature.
 Accordingly, there is no allowance for doubtful accounts as all amounts are considered collectible.